tab58/ndarray-optimization/README.md

 ## Notes

+- The convention is to define everything as a 2D array, including column vectors.
+The `ndarray` library requires different arguments for a 1D vector and a 2D matrix with 1 column when it comes to the `.get()` and `.set()` functions.
+Sometimes, a `NaN` is returned if this isn't done correctly, so 2D matrices are required.

 - The rank update algorithms rely on the Hessian matrix being symmetric locally.
 Although this is often the case, there are cases where it is not.
 This is usually a problem with differentiability of the objective function.
 A lack of symmetry may lead to an erroneous result.

 ## License